Legal

 Payment and financial information: Your payment method details are processed by our third-party payment providers (see section 6 below).
 We do not store your full card details on our systems.
 We retain records of transaction amounts, dates, payment methods used, and payment plan details.

-Communications: Records of emails, messages, and other correspondence between you and our team, including enquiries, booking confirmations, and post-session communications.
+Communications: Records of emails, SMS, WhatsApp and other messages, and correspondence between you and our team, including enquiries, booking confirmations, and post-session communications.

 Gallery and download data: When you access your private online gallery, our gallery platform records access logs, download events, IP addresses, timestamps, and device information.